maxdalat/HabitTracker/README.md

  Stuff to do:

- ## 1. Make it so that when you close the app it keeps it's progress [High priority bug]
+ ## 1. Make it so that when you close the app it keeps it's progress DONE YAYAYA
-    1. Possible Database??
+    2. Save it locally DONE
-    2. Save it locally
+ ## 2. Make it so that when you resetDay(), it brings back the habits that disappeared.
-    3. Even crazier, save it both locally and on a database
+    1. Possible with local savings
  ## 2. Make todos
     1. One time todo's like homework assignments for class and etc.
  ## 3. Just make a database and stop finding ways to avoid it